5 Questions Your DUI Attorney Doesn't Want You to Ask

 Quick Answer: The five most important questions to ask your DUI attorney are: (1) Was the traffic stop legal?
 (2) Have you reviewed the breathalyzer calibration records?
 (3) Were field sobriety tests administered per NHTSA standards?
 (4) What motions do you plan to file?
 (5) What's the realistic best-case and worst-case outcome?

-Key Stat: NHTSA's own validation studies show field sobriety tests misidentify sober people as impaired 18% of the time — even when administered perfectly (NHTSA HS 178 R2/06).
+Key Stat: NHTSA's own validation studies show field sobriety tests misidentify sober people as impaired 18% of the time.
+Even when administered perfectly (NHTSA HS 178 R2/06).

-Expert Insight: "The breath test result is only as good as the machine that produced it." — Lawrence Taylor, author of Drunk Driving Defense and the attorney who trained a generation of DUI defense lawyers.
+Expert Insight: The breath test result is only as good as the machine that produced it, and the machine has a maintenance history your attorney should be pulling.

 Source: NHTSA DWI Detection and Standardized Field Sobriety Testing Manual (HS 178 R2/06), nhtsa.gov

-Your Next Step: Ask your attorney whether they've requested the breathalyzer calibration records for the specific device used in your test — by serial number, for the 12 months before your arrest.
+Your Next Step: Ask your attorney whether they've requested the breathalyzer calibration records for the specific device used in your test.
+By serial number, for the 12 months before your arrest.

 The five most important questions to ask your DUI attorney are: Have you reviewed the breathalyzer calibration records?
 Was the traffic stop legal?
 Were field sobriety tests administered per NHTSA standards?
 What motions do you plan to file?
 What is the realistic best-case and worst-case outcome?